astronomer/docs/software/install-airgapped.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 This guide explains how to install Astronomer Software into an airgapped environment.
 An airgapped environment is a locked-down environment with no access to or from the public internet.
+Astronomer recommends that all new Astronomer Software installations should run in an airgapped environment.

-You'll configure a new namespace within your Kubernetes cluster and set up infrastructure so that the namespace can access all of the following resources from a private network:
+To complete this setup, you'll configure a new namespace in your Kubernetes cluster and set up infrastructure so that the namespace can access all of the following resources from a private network:

 - Docker images from `quay.io/astronomer` or `docker.io`
 - Astronomer Helm charts from `helm.astronomer.io`
 - Astronomer version information from `updates.astronomer.io`

+You'll also configure various Astronomer features that are essential to running Airflow securely and reliably within your airgapped environment.

 ## Prerequisites